KoiYouu/Blackjack-Game/README.md

 - As a user, I want to be able to see a leaderboard with who has the most money at the table.

 - As a user, I want to be able to save my progress and load it again.

-## How To Play

-First launch the game with the run button located at the top, Specify how many players are playing and the starting balance for everyone.
-Each player then specifies how many hands they will be playing.
-The game then proceeds as a regular blackjack game with each player specifying to hit, stand, double, or split for each of their hands.
-This continues until all players run out of money, or you close the game.